Jace-Tech/ChatGTP-clone/README.md

   ```bash
     # OUTPUT: v16.15.0 (It mustn't be same version as mine)
   ```
-  if it's not there, you can install from this site ['Node JS'](https://nodejs.org/en/)
+  if it's not there, you can install from this site [Node JS](https://nodejs.org/en/)

 - Clone the repo
   ```bash